ARTS UPPER HUNTER REGIONAL SNAPSHOT 2017

-The LGAs in the Upper Hunter region are Dungog, Gloucester, Muswellbrook, Singleton and Upper Hunter.
-They cover an area of 21,609 square kilometres with a total population of approximately 68,910.
+The LGAs in Arts Upper Hunter’s territory region are Dungog, Muswellbrook, Singleton and Upper Hunter.
+They cover an area of 18,657 square kilometres with a total population of approximately 62,160.
+The Gloucester LGA was part of Arts Upper Hunter’s territory until May 2016 when Gloucester Council amalgamated with Great Lakes Council and Greater Taree Council to form the new Mid Coast Council.

 - Strong culture of painting, exhibition and prizes throughout the region.